-Literacy status of the study area villages is presented in Figure 5.7 and it suggests that the average literacy rate in study area villages (56.55%) is lower than that observed at the District level (75.49%).
-Highest and lowest literacy rates were observed in Joram (78.33%) and Simatshol (50.4%) villages respectively.
-The average female literacy rate (53.2%) was also found to be quite low in study area villages.
-A general trend of education level attainment in study area as observed during consultation is that mostly teenagers drop out after secondary school and key reasons for this high drop-out rate is the weak economic conditions of the families as well as lack of quality education facilities.
+Literacy status of the study area villages is presented in Figure 5.7 and it suggests that the average literacy rate in study area villages (62.25%) is lower than that observed at the District level (63.6 %).
+Highest and lowest literacy rates were observed in Pipratnir (81%) and Tunudag (43%) villages respectively.
+A general trend of education level attainment in the study area as observed during consultation is that a large sections of high school students drop out of the formal education system and it can be attributed to the weak economic conditions of the families as well as lack of quality education facilities in the neighbourhood areas.